Abdy01/DVWA-Walkthrough/XSS(Stored)/README.md

 Source: DVWA Documentation

 ## Low Security
-I recommend first to read the XSS (Reflected) challenge, to better understand this one.<br/>
+I recommend first to read the XSS (Reflected) challenge to better understand this one.<br/>
 The challenge for this vulnerability looks like this:

 <p align="center">